 Agri-Science III students have the opportunity to receive a Kennel Assistant Certificate.
-Agri-Science IV students who complete Veterinary Science II will have the option of testing for the Veterinary Assistant Certification in addition to taking ECE Animal Behavior & Training.
+Agri-Science IV students who complete Veterinary Science II will have the option of testing for the Veterinary Assistant Certification in addition to taking ECE Animal Behavior & Training and ECE Introduction to Companion Animals.